-Parking driveway width 24' max. (at the throat) S Driveways and off-street loadin be located with access from or Street. (see #13) 6 6 7 Ū
+Parking driveway width 24' max. (at the throat) S ading and unloading shall only m or frontage along a Service Ū

 Driveways and off-street loading and unloading may be located with access from or frontage along a Pedestrian Priority "B" Street only if the property has no access to either a Service Street or shared/joint access easement to an adjoining property with access to a Pedestrian Priority "B" or Service Street.